NCAS-CMS/cfdm/docs/_sources/tutorial.rst.txt

   by default as data variables in their own right; and

-* display information and warnings about the mapping of the netCDF file contents to CF data amodel constructs.
+* display information and warnings about the mapping of the netCDF file contents to CF data model constructs.

 .. _CF-compliance: